AndrewQuijano/Treespace_REU_2017/README.md

 When you download the repository, you need to add the executable flag to install.sh.
 Also, you will need to convert the file into UNIX format by using:
 `*dos2unix* install.sh`

-## Usage - Testing & Running Algorithms
+## Usage - Metrics on Adjacency Lists/Newick Graphs
-The script will read Phylogenetic networks from the Phylo directory.
-Each file would correspond to a phylogenetic network to analyze.
-Please use the Newick format for all phylogenetic networks and that all the internal nodes are labeled!
+I would like to thank Professor van Iersel for this [link](http://phylnet.univ-mlv.fr/recophync/networkDraw.php) containing phylogenetic networks we used to test the code in the [Phylo](https://github.com/AndrewQuijano/Treespace_REU_2017/tree/main/Phylo) directory.
+The name of the text file will identify the paper it came from to cite if you use these as well.
+Please note, I had to use the newick format *with internal node names*, so I can easily convert this into a DAG in networkx to be compatible with the algorithms.

-Run the test cases to ensure the metrics work on pre-defined graphs, run:
+Run the test cases to ensure the metrics work [on pre-defined graphs](https://github.com/AndrewQuijano/Treespace_REU_2017/tree/main/Graph), run:
 `pytest test`

-If you want to run on Phylogenetic Networks in Newick format, put then in Phylo/ directory.
-Some example networks are provided in the repository.

 Add the following arguments as needed:
 * -d, if you are running on Linux, it will draw bipartite graphs/Networks/Trees